 EpiGeneSys—Advancing Epigenetics Towards Systems Biology

-The network is advancing research by drawing together Epigeneticists and Systems Biologists while focusing on several scientific questions.
+EpiGeneSys has advanced research by drawing together epigeneticists and systems biologists by focusing on several scientific questions:

 - How does dynamic binding of regulators enable both stability and flexibility of chromatin states?